dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 Here is one example from [lab six](https://www.labsix.org/) where they use [Partial Information Attacks on Real-world AI](https://www.labsix.org/partial-information-adversarial-examples/) another black-box attack,

 <p align="center">
 <img src='/images/adv_learning/black_box.gif' width="50%"/>
 </p>

-### One pixel Attack

 Sometimes perturbing too many pixels can make the modified image seem perceptible to human eye.
-Su et al proposed [a method](https://arxiv.org/pdf/1710.08864.pdf) by perturbing only one pixel with differential evolution.
+Su et al proposed [a method](https://arxiv.org/pdf/1710.08864.pdf) by perturbing only one pixel with differential evolution using black-box setting.

 <p align="center">
 <img src='/images/adv_learning/one_pixel.png' width="50%"/>
 </p>

+Changing one pixel turns ship into 99.7% car, horse into 99.9% frog or a deer into airplane.
+This means we cannot just randomly select any pixel from image, it has to be specific for it to work.
+This is where Differential Evolution comes into play.
+DE belongs to the general class of evolutionary algorithms which does not use the gradient information for optimizing and therefore  does not require the objective function to be differentiable.
+As with typical EA algorithms during each iteration, set of candidate solutions is generated according to current population.
+Then children are compared with their corresponding parent  surviving if they are more fitted than their parents.
+And this is how from random pixels DE chooses one pixel which confidently changes the class to input image.

 ## Real World Examples